 - Set a realistic budget.
-Take into account all your monthly expenses to see how much home you can afford.
-Run your numbers through a mortgage calculator to see how far your down payment will get you and how much your monthly payments will be.
+Take into account all of your monthly expenses to see how much home you can afford.
+Run your numbers through a mortgage calculator to determine your down payment and see how much your monthly payments will be.
 While you may technically be able to afford something, that doesn’t necessarily mean it will fit nicely into your monthly budget with room for expenses and leisure spending.

 - Get approved for a mortgage.
 Start with your current bank, then shop around for other rates.
 You may be able to get pre-approved based on your credit.

 - Set aside money for moving and closing costs.
-There are other expenses aside from the down payment.
+There are other expenses involved in purchasing a new home beyond the down payment.
 Plan for those so you have enough cash to close the deal and get settled.

 2. Prioritize your must-haves.

 Homes are defined by their architectural styles.
-As a first-timer, you may know what you like when you see it, but lack the knowledge on all the different home styles and their benefits.
+As a first-time homebuyer, you may know what you like when you see it, but lack the knowledge on all the different home styles and their benefits.

 Neighborhoods and new developments are often restricted in the style or styles of homes.
 By knowing what you like, you know exactly where to focus your search.
 On the flip side, if you really love a particular area, you can make sure the homes there hit your must-haves — even if they look a little different than you expected.